soundtrackyourbrand/docs/sdk/index.md

 Unless anything else is communicated by Soundtrack, the application shall be named "Soundtrack Player".

 ### Features
-* Static and shared libraries (dynamic)
+* Provided as a single shared library, built with toolchain provided by partner and with no external dependencies out of that.
-* Few entry points which means faster load times and simple mapping both for dynamic and static linking
+* Few entry points which means faster load times and simple mapping both for dynamic linking
 * Extendable API without the need to recompile (unless there are breaking changes)
 * Callbacks for audio so the user can control their hardware specific needs.